elec327/elec327.github.io/final_project/index.md

   concepts we cover in class (low power modes, hardware modules, timers, PWM, etc)?
 Is your code well thought out and well commented?
 Is your hardware (i.e., PCB/circuit) well designed?

+#### Lame-O Backup project
+If you are struggling to come up with a project, I have designed and manufactured PCBs that could be used to play Tic-Tac-Toe.
+You may optionally choose to take one of these PCBs and write the code for the game on it.

 #### Projects from previous years

 **2015**